-- 7.64 The internal review decision of the insurer is binding on the insurer and should be applied and given effect to by the insurer as quickly as is practicable, in accordance with the insurer's responsibilities under this Part of the Motor Accident Guidelines. - 7.65 A claimant who has received an internal review decision of an insurer may seek to refer the issues under review to DRS for either a merit review of a merit review matter, a medical assessment of a medical assessment matter, or a miscellaneous claims assessment matter.
+- 7.62 The internal review decision of the insurer is binding on the insurer and should be applied and given effect to by the insurer as quickly as is practicable, in accordance with the insurer's responsibilities under this Part of the Motor Accident Guidelines. - A claimant who has received an internal review decision of an insurer may seek to refer the issues under review to DRS for either a merit review of a merit review matter, a medical assessment of a medical assessment matter, or a miscellaneous claims assessment of a miscellaneous claims assessment matter.